 School of Science, Engineering and Environment

-As a biochemistry student, you will have access to our state-of-the-art, integrated teaching laboratory known as the Bodmer Lab.
-The Bodmer Lab is a specialist, purpose-built facility and ensures our students benefit from the latest technologies to support their learning and remain on the cutting edge of innovation and discovery.
+As a biochemistry student, you will be based in our advanced, integrated teaching laboratory known as the Bodmer Lab.
+This specialist, purpose built facility ensures that you benefit from the latest technologies to keep teaching and learning apace with cutting-edge innovation and discovery.

 What about after uni?